 Site icon Homemade Circuit Projects

-In this post we learn how to build and use a 18V battery charger circuit for a cordless drill machine.
+In this post I have explained how to build and use a 18V battery charger circuit for a cordless drill machine.
 The idea was requested by Mr. Chibuzo.

 Technical Specifications